 She decided to set a very serious and impressive goal for herself: no shopping for an entire year.

 The only items that she purchased during this time were consumables – meaning food, gas, groceries, toiletries, etc. Talk about some dedication!

 Not only did she stop shopping, she also got rid of stuff.
 And the more that she cleared out, the better she felt.
 She also learned to make do with what she had.
 If it was broken, she learned how to fix it rather than throw it away.

 The part that I can relate to most were the struggles she faced during this no-spend year.
 Normally, she turned to shopping, alcohol or food when things got tough.
-With her new challenge, she had to find new ways to cope.
+With her new challenge, she had to find the best way to cope.
 Not only is this really difficult, but so very inspiring to hear how she did it.

 The Year of Less is a great way to look at what our shopping habits are doing to us.
 It really made me stop and think about my purchases and why I’m buying something.
 If you’re looking for direction on starting a no-spend period in your life, this book is truly inspirational.

 This book created an amazing financial mindshift for me, and I tell everyone about it when we’re talking finances.
-It is truly one of the best personal finance books I’ve read.
+It is truly one of my favorite personal finance book that I’ve read.

-The authors interviewed people with a net worth of over one million.
+The authors interviewed people with a net worth of over one million to figure out what their common traits were that caused them to grow rich.
 You’d expect it to be filled with the likes of the famous athletes, rock stars, and the Kardashins of the world, right?

 These folks have a higher net worth, because they’re frugal and they live below their means.
-It made me realize that a “normal” earner like me could be very successful financially.
+It made me realize that a “normal” earner like me could still achieve financial success.